 In the HTML web application world, authentication has traditionally been done via a login page that asks a user for their username (often their email) and a password.
 This password is then checked against a database of (hashed) passwords to establish that the user is who they say they are.
 If the password is correct, then a session cookie is established, indicating who the user is.
 This cookie is then sent with every request that the user makes to the web application, allowing the application to know which user is making a given request.

-These differing mechanics for establishing authentication are yet another good reason for splitting our JSON and hypermedia APIs up.
+These differing mechanics for establishing authentication are yet another good reason for splitting up our JSON and hypermedia APIs.